wootfish/eli.sohl.com/drafts/obsidian.md

 the solver, effectively allowing them to be arbitrarily complex.
 Forget about "snap to guides" - we live in the future, we can do better than that.

-You can save rendered images as PNG, SVG, or GIF (static or animated).
+The renderer currently supports PNG, SVG, and GIF (static or animated).

 If you use Jupyter notebooks, you can also display rendered images natively within your notebooks and even use Jupyter's IO widgets to interactively adjust